-A foggy morning here in Salem and it makes me wonder what Nathaniel Hawthorne would have seen when looking out his windows at the Customs House, behind me across Derby road.
-Of course in his day he might have seen a brig or barque arriving at one of the many wharves along Salem’s waterfront in… Continue reading Foggy morning on Derby Wharf
+A foggy morning here in Salem, and it makes me wonder what Nathaniel Hawthorne would have seen when looking out his windows at the Customs House, behind me, across Derby Road.
+Of course, in his day, he might have seen a brig or barque arriving at one of the many wharves along Salem’s waterfront in… Continue reading Foggy morning on Derby Wharf

-Rockport MA and Motif #1
+Rockport Reflections: Chasing Light and Memories at Motif #1

 Winter visitor to the garden